matiusz/songbook/README.md

   ## songbook.py

-  Reads .sng files from all the subdirectories in current working directory and covnerts them to single tex file.
+  Reads .sng files from all the subdirectories in current working directory and converts them to single tex file.
 Currently both categories and songs in them are sorted          alphabetically.

   ## Generated songbook.tex